mpv-player/mpv/DOCS/interface-changes.rst

       and `--macos-title-bar-appearance`.
     - The default for `--vulkan-async-compute` has changed to `yes` from `no` with the move to libplacebo as the back-end for vulkan rendering.
+    - Remove "disc-titles", "disc-title", "disc-title-list", and "angle" properties. dvd:// does not support title ranges anymore.
  --- mpv 0.29.0 ---
     - drop --opensles-sample-rate, as --audio-samplerate should be used if desired
     - drop deprecated --videotoolbox-format, --ff-aid, --ff-vid, --ff-sid,